On the Street

-"On the Street" is a song by South Korean rapper J-Hope of BTS and American rapper J. Cole.
+"On the Street" (stylized in lowercase) is a song by South Korean rapper J-Hope of BTS and American rapper J. Cole.
 It was released as a digital single through Big Hit Music on March 3, 2023.
 A lofi hip hop track, the song was written by J-Hope, Cole, and Pdogg, who also served as producer.
 Lyrically the song is an ode to J-Hope's artistic roots and the intersection of his love for street dance and hip hop.
 Cole's verse follows a similar theme, detailing his journey as an artist and the evolution of his craft.
 An accompanying music video shows J-Hope walking and dancing through the streets of New York City then in the Bowery subway station while Cole is seen standing and dancing on the rooftop of a city building.

-Described as a "gift" to his fans, the single marks J-Hope's final music release before he begins his mandatory military service.
+Described as a "gift" to his fans, the single marked J-Hope's final music release before he began his mandatory military service in April 2023.
+A solo version of the song without Cole was released in March 2024, as part of J-Hope's first extended play Hope on the Street Vol. 1 (2024).